cysouw/diathesis/text/c07_participle.md

 ### [ ND | ND ] *haben + Partizip* Dative perfect

 Verbs with a dative argument are strictly split between *sein* and *haben*.
 There do not appear to be any verbs that allow for both.
 The grammatical status of the datives is slightly different among these verbs, see [@sec:case-nominative-dative; @sec:case-dative-drop; @sec:prepositions-dative-antipassive; @sec:preverb-dative-applicative] for detailed discussion.
-Similar to intransitives, the dative-verbs with *haben* like *antworen* 'to answer' [@next a] do not allow for a construction with an adnominal participle [@next b], but the impersonal *werden* passive is possible [@next c].
+Similar to intransitives, the dative-verbs with *haben* like *antworten* 'to answer' [@next a] do not allow for a construction with an adnominal participle [@next b], but the impersonal *werden* passive is possible [@next c].

 ::: ex
 a.
 Die Professorin hat dem Student geantwortet.